Myrdin/betterbns/README.md

 This project is based off of [my steam_api.dll fork](https://github.com/zeffy/bnsboost-steam_api.dll) of [BNSBoost].
 The entire codebase has been revamped, and it has almost no common code with BNSBoost at this point.
 However, without BNSBoost it is likely I would have never made betterbns, so many thanks to [@Xyene](https://github.com/Xyene).

-While this project is called `betterbns`, nothing in the code relies on it being used with Blade & Soul, and could technically be used with other game launchers, as long as they import `version.dll`, use `CreateFileW`, `CreateProcessW`, and are vulnerable to IAT manipulation.

 Not endorsed by NCSoft in any way, shape, or form; Blade & Soul, etc. are all trademarks of NCSoft.

 **Using this is almost certainly against the code of conduct, terms of use, and EULA for any online game.**